patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/context-selector/context-selector.md

 <img src="./img/tertiary-lower.png" alt="Example of a context selector with page impact, placed at the top of a page" width="990"/>

 ## Actions in a context selector
-If your context selector has a lot of options,you may opt to add a search bar at the top of the menu, divided by a separator.
+If your context selector has a lot of options, you may opt to add a search bar at the top of the menu, divided by a separator.

 <img src="./img/search.png" alt="Example of a context selector with a search bar at the top" width="312"/>